rZk1809/AgriPricePrediciting_oneAPI_hack_kpr/README.md

 DATA COLLECTION:

-We have deployed geckodriver for the retrieval of data from the government site.
+We have deployed kaggle and already available dataset.

 DATA PROPRESSING::

 We have cleaned the data and handled the missing values and defined the predictor and the target.